sourcegraph/about/blogposts/structural-code-search-at-scale-from-your-browser.md

 the call above is that it calculates the size of memory using `sizeof(...) - ...`.
 Calculating and checking the size of memory to copy can be more error-prone than simple or static values.
-So, one thing we could check is whether other calls that calulate the size of memory in a similar way to the above, using substraction and `sizeof`:
+So, one thing we could check is whether other calls that calculate the size of memory in a similar way to the above, using subtraction and `sizeof`:

 <div style="padding-left: 2rem">